 Pain from the collision won’t go away, and neither will the calls for payment from the hospital.
 Maybe you’re facing additional bills for follow-up appointments and therapy.
 Maybe your car is wrecked.
 You can’t possibly come up with the cash to cover all of those expenses, even if your injuries haven’t put you out of work.
 You may feel hopeless.

-That’s when you need to call the team of Texas personal injury accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law.
+That’s when you need to call the team of Texas personal injury accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers.

 If a drunk driver caused your injuries, we believe you shouldn’t have to pay for them.
 Texas law agrees with us.
 Our Texas law firm is just a phone call or email away, and we’re ready to help you seek justice from that drunk driver right now.